 Focus on catching or throwing?

 Last week I heard a story about how to learn to juggle.
-There was no deeper essence, it was actually about juggling balls.
-But, for me, there was a metaphor in the story.
+There was no deeper essence; it was actually about juggling balls.
+But, there was a metaphor in the story.

 When learning to juggle, people focus on catching the ball, because letting it fall is failure.
 This has everything to do with society, which judges you on the ability to keep metaphorical balls in the air.

-Turns out that if you want to be a good juggler you have to focus on the throw.
+It turns out that if you want to be a good juggler, you have to focus on the throw.
 The catch doesn’t matter.
-If a juggler is able to throw great balls, he will be a great juggler.
+If a juggler can throw great balls, he will be a great juggler.
 The thing about staying in the game is that a juggler will let every ball drop that will throw him off balance.
 The juggler is in balance, focused.
-The balls are thrown perfectly and everything that disturbs this harmony gets dropped.
-It’s a sight to be seen.
+The balls flow perfectly, and everything that disturbs this harmony gets dropped.

 Most people try to keep too many balls in the air, in hopes some will disappear, but they won’t.
-Since they are focused on catching the number of balls will only grow.
+The number of balls only grows when you focus on catching.
 People throw anything at you cause they know you will catch.
 And so you become a freak show that juggles everything.
-The crowd gathers and watches you closely because they know that the moment you get just a tiny bit out of balance, all the balls will drop and so do you.
+The crowd gathers and watches you closely because they know that the moment you get just a tiny bit out of balance, all the balls will drop, and so do you.
 You burned out.
 You become a statistic in the ever-growing population of burned-out people.

 However, if you are focused on throwing great balls, balls that make you happy, you will drop all the balls that don’t make you happy.
 You are manifesting and control your life.
 People will stop throwing balls at you because they know you won’t catch them.
-They will respect your ability to juggle just a few balls in a great fashion and deep inside wish they could too.
+They will respect your ability to juggle just a few balls grandly and deep inside wish they could too.